mohamed-180/pyinternals/README.md

 A visualizer for Python object layout in CPython.

+This package provides tools to directly inspecting Python objects through their C-level structure using `ctypes`.
-This package provides tools to inspect and visualize internal memory layout of Python objects such as lists, dicts, and custom classes.
+This is a powerful approach for deep object introspection, especially when you need to examine the internal memory representation of Python objects like `int`, `float`, `str`, `list`, `dict` and custom classes.

 ## Features